Pandji Pragiwaksono: Early life and education

 Pandji was born in Singapore, and attended SMP Negeri 29 Jakarta (Jakarta 29 Public Junior High School).
 He is also an alumnus of Kolese Gonzaga, Jakarta.

-He studied product design at the Design Department, Faculty of Fine Arts and ITB in 1997.
+He studied product design at the Design Department, Faculty of Fine Arts, ITB in 1997.

 Career

-He began his career as a radio broadcaster at Hard Rock FM Bandung with Tike Priatnakusumah for two years until 2003, before moving to Jakarta and becoming a Hard Rock broadcaster in Jakarta for three years, and was known for his collaboration with Steny Agustaf.
+He began his career as a radio broadcaster at Hard Rock FM Bandung with Tike Priatnakusumah for two years until 2003, before moving to Jakarta and becoming a Hard Rock broadcaster in Jakarta for another three years.
+He was also known for his collaboration with Steny Agustaf.

-He also presented the reality show Kena Deh on Trans 7, originally aired on Antv in 2008.
-He also hosted movie review Kok Bisa? and broadcast programs on NBA matches on Jak TV, because of his interest in basketball.
+He presented the reality show Kena Deh on Trans 7, which originally aired on ANTV in 2008.
+He also hosted movie review program Kok Bisa? and broadcast programs on NBA matches on Jak TV due to his interest in basketball.

 Kolam Komik

-Pandji is an illustrator and writer at KolamKomik.com which is a comic publisher that he owns with Shani Budi Pandita.
-The comic, Degalings is published every Wednesday.
+Pandji is an illustrator and writer at KolamKomik.com, a comic publisher that he owns with Shani Budi Pandita.
+The comic, Degalings, is published every Wednesday.
 A special edition titled "H2O" was released in September 2011 at Plaza Indonesia.

 Music

 In 2008, he released his first rap album entitled Provocative Proactive, which featured the artists Tompi, Steny Agustaf and his own wife, Gamila Arief.

-In 2009, he also released his second album, You'll Never Know When Someone Comes in and Press Play On Your Paused Life.
+A year later, he released his second album, You'll Never Know When Someone Comes in and Press Play On Your Paused Life.

 On 21 January 2010, Pandji contributed his voice to the album This is Me, which is a charity album.
 The proceeds from the sales of the album were given to the Indonesian Child Oncology Foundation.

 He has appeared on several music shows such as Soulnation.

 His 2010 album, Merdesa, reaped a big advantage by implementing a free lunch method recognized by Hermawan Kertajaya.

-On 21 May 2012, launched his 4th hip hop album, Album 32 to coincide with the 14th anniversary of Soeharto's downfall.
+On 21 May 2012, he launched his 4th hip hop album, Album 32, to coincide with the 14th anniversary of Soeharto's downfall.
 Songs such as "Demokrasi Kita" and "Indonesia Free" contain speeches from Mohammad Hatta.
-Album 32 also features songs such as "GR" featuring Abenk Ranadireksa (Soulvibe), and "For Sahabatku" featuring Davinaraja (the Extralarge) which he wrote for his fans.
+Album 32 also features songs such as "GR" featuring Abenk Ranadireksa (Soulvibe), and "For Sahabatku" featuring Davinaraja (the Extralarge) which he wrote as a social critic.